migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

-On-going: One tweet + two replies per day, 365/7 all the time.

 2024-05-10 Fri: harmony.one community update plus research top 10 uniswap v3 forks to update the swap.harmony.one interface.
 Insights: Of the top 10 v3 forks, I think Agni Finance has the most unique, brand-driven design.
 But sushiswap wins for simplest/most intuitive user flow.
 Mocks started in [this Figma file](https://www.figma.com/design/qDg2rk0BivJwe98nM0l1gN/swap-refresh?node-id=0%3A1&t=hjEr0rbLCs5b0g7B-1).

 2024-05-09 Thu: Office operations + main website building using super.so.
 Duplicated the css into github, having issues with customization.
 Am working on creating a 1 v 1 parity of our current website, with an improved interface.